Skip to content

 """

-Set the value of the property from an external source, e.g. a remote client.
+method called when the value of the property is set from an external source, e.g. a remote client.

 """